Aliases for RENBP Gene

 GeneCards Summary for RENBP Gene

 RENBP (Renin Binding Protein) is a Protein Coding gene.
-Diseases associated with RENBP include toxocariasis.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include protein homodimerization activity and mannose-6-phosphate isomerase activity.
+Diseases associated with RENBP include Colorblindness, Partial, Protan Series and Red-Green Color Blindness.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme inhibitor activity.

 Catalyzes the interconversion of N-acetylglucosamine to N-acetylmannosamine.
 Binds to renin forming a protein complex called high molecular weight (HMW) renin and inhibits renin activity.
 Involved in the N-glycolylneuraminic acid (Neu5Gc) degradation pathway: although human is not able to catalyze formation of Neu5Gc due to the inactive CMAHP enzyme, Neu5Gc is present in food and must be degraded.